8r14z/coding-interview-prep/MyNote.md

 for mask in range(2**N):
     sum = 0
     for i in range(N):
-        # at this step, it shifts index to match with the mask, so depends on the mask it will get combination of 1 or 2 or 3
+        # at this step, it shifts index to match with the mask, so depends on the mask it will get combination of 1 or 2 or 3 elements together
         # each mask is used to filter out a combination
         # for example 0011 will be the combination of [a[0], a[1]]
         # 0100 will be the subset of [a[2]] and so on..